Yandex Cloud

 export STOREDOC_CLUSTER_ID=<cluster_ID>

-7. Import the original Yandex StoreDoc cluster settings to the Terraform configuration:
+7. Import the original Yandex StoreDoc cluster configuration into Terraform:

 terraform import yandex_mdb_mongodb_cluster.old ${STOREDOC_CLUSTER_ID}